-Preliminary Rounds.
-For the regionals, the first game on Thursday and Friday shall begin not earlier than 4 p.m. and not later than 6:30 p.m. local host time.
+First/Second Rounds and Sectionals (four teams, three games).
+For the first- and second-round games and sectionals, it is required that the first game on Friday begin not earlier than 4 p.m. and not later than 6:30 p.m.

+The host must play in the second game of the doubleheader.
 The second game of the doubleheader shall begin not later than 30 minutes after the completion of the first game after both benches and the floor are cleared, or the announced starting time, whichever is later.
 Teams will not be allowed onto the floor until the clock has started.
-All times are local times.
-The committee reserves the right to adjust game times, if necessary.

-Starting times for the Saturday game shall be not earlier than 5 p.m. and not later than 8 p.m. local time.
+Starting times for the Saturday second-round games and the sectional final shall not be earlier than 5 p.m. and not later than 8 p.m.